Art & Design

 Japan's first art museum dedicated to realism

 The Hoki Museum is Japan's first museum dedicated to realist painting.
-Founded in 2010, it is a world-class art museum with 400 works by 40 artists on permanent display.
+Founded in 2010, it is a world-class art museum with a collection of about 500 works by 60 artists, about 120 of which are on permanent display.
 It has about 500 meters of gallery space divided between its one upper and two basement floors.

 How to Get There

 You can access the museum easily by train and bus.

 Take the JR Sotobo Line to Toke Station.
 From the south exit, take the bus for Asumigaoka Brand New Mall for five minutes to Asumigaoka Higashi 4-chome stop.
 Walk for one minute to the museum.

 Founded by and named after Masao Hoki, head of Hogy Medical